Diploma in Reproductive Health in Developing Countries (DRH)

 - Understand and explain basic epidemiology, quantitative and qualitative research methods and apply the knowledge to critically analyse research papers and reports

 After I finished my programme of Reproductive Health I went back to my country and I am really proud of LSTM because now I have started to benefit from the knowledge & skills which I acquired.
 I am now conducting different part-time jobs (consultancy) in maternal death audits; HPV vaccination and Family Planning.
-Yves Lucien Hakorimana (DRH 2011)
+Yves Lucien Hakorimana (DRH student)

 Throughout the programme the aim will be for the participants to gain in-depth knowledge and understanding and sufficient confidence in new skills and ideas to be able to begin to develop and apply them in their own working environment and with colleagues in a developing country situation.
 The course will be run with an emphasis on discussion groups and full participation of students and with a less emphasis on didactic lecturing.
 It is therefore important for participants to be actively involved to benefit fully from the course.